WithSecureLabs/chainsaw/README.md

 	OPTIONS:
 	        --extension <extension>...
 Only search through files with the provided extension --from <from>                 The timestamp to search from.
-Drops any documents older than the value provided -o, --output <output>             The file to output to -e, --regexp <regexp>...
-A regular expressions (RegEx) pattern to search for -t, --tau <tau>...
-Tau expressions to search with --timestamp <timestamp>       The field that contains the timestamp --timezone <timezone>         Output the timestamp using the timezone provided --to <to>                     The timestamp to search up to.
+Drops any documents older than the value provided -o, --output <output>             The path to output results to -e, --regex <pattern>...
+A string or regular expression pattern to search for -t, --tau <tau>...
+Tau expressions to search with. e.g. 'Event.System.EventID: =4104' --timestamp <timestamp>       The field that contains the timestamp --timezone <timezone>         Output the timestamp using the timezone provided --to <to>                     The timestamp to search up to.
 Drops any documents newer than the value provided

 	ARGS:
-	    <pattern>    A pattern to search for
+	    <pattern>    A string or regular expression pattern to search for.
+Not used when -e or -t is specified
 	    <path>...
 The paths containing event logs to load and hunt through

 #### Command Examples